 Top tips to reduce allergens in the house

-- • Washing your curtains, duvets and pillows often will also help to ensure your room stays clean.
-Try using anti-allergen bedding such as Allersafe.
-Click here to view our Allersafe products.
+- Washing your curtains, duvets and pillows often will also help to ensure your room stays clean.
+Try using anti-allergen bedding, which you can browse here.

-- • Vacuuming, or using steam cleaners on your upholstered furnishings often and washing them frequently at 60 degrees will also help.
+- Vacuuming, or using steam cleaners on your upholstered furnishings often and washing them frequently at 60°C, will also help.
 Click here to view our range of steam cleaners.

 Sleep tight, don’t let the bed bugs bite

 If you find lots of little red spots on your skin, you may have bed bugs.

 Bed bugs are parasitic bugs that are visible to the naked eye.
 They are different to dust mites (though often confused), but they can be avoided in the same way as dust mites.